-- 9. As at 31 August 2016, 1,757 of the 1,905 registered personal injury and dependency group members are proceeding with the assessment of their claim.
-The remaining 148 group members have either instructed us that they do not wish to proceed with their claim or are uncooperative.
-Of the 1,757 group members proceeding with the assessment of their personal injury and dependency claims: - (a) 1,757 detailed personal injury questionnaires have been completed which equates to 100 per cent of registered personal injury and dependency group members. - (b) 1,757 group members have attended a conference with assessing counsel which equates to 100 per cent of registered personal injury and dependency group members. - (c) 18 Notices of Assessments and Statements of Reasons are currently outstanding from assessing counsel.
-In the majority of cases, counsel was awaiting the provision of further material required for the completion of their assessment which has recently been obtained and provided to them.
-The SDS Team is in regular contact with the assessors who have assessments outstanding and are confident based on their discussions with the assessors that the remaining assessments will be returned by the end of September 2016.
+- 9. As at 8 September 2016, 382 of the 425 registered personal injury and dependency group members are proceeding with the assessment of their claim.
+The remaining 43 group members have either instructed us that they do not wish to proceed with their claim or are uncooperative.
+Of the 382 group members proceeding with the assessment of their personal injury and dependency claims: - (a) 382 detailed personal injury questionnaires have been completed which equates to 100 per cent of registered personal injury and dependency group members.